microsoft/go/eng/doc/fips/UserGuide.md

 Int returns a uniform random value in [0, max).
 It panics if max <= 0.

-**Parameters**
+**Requirements**

-`rand` must be boring.RandReader in order to be FIPS compliant. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.
+- `rand` must be boring.RandReader. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.

 #### func [Prime](https://pkg.go.dev/crypto/rand#Prime)